 6. Email Click-Through Rate

-Email click-through rate is the metric that shows out of the people who opened the email, how many of those clicked on a link in the email.
-Click-Through Rate gives your business a snapshot of the email campaign's success.
+Click-through rate gives your business a snapshot of the email campaign's success.
 Did your audience do what the email wanted them to do?
 Did they click on a button or text link to get more information?

 7. Social Engagement